 - For two solid pitches of great climbing, you combine laybacking, finger and hand jams, and friction moves to make your way up the corner system.

-- 3 (also jam session) An improvised performance by a group of musicians, especially in jazz or blues.More example sentences
+- 2 (also jam session) An informal gathering of musicians improvising together, especially in jazz or blues.More example sentences

 - Just as jazz musicians improvise in a jam session, two or more painters hold a visual dialogue where non-verbal expression provokes a response that in turn provokes a reaction from a partner.

 - So the musicians entered or departed one by one, giving way to each other in the course of performance, not that different from a jazz jam session.